 The standard offers for applicants taking A levels are one of:

 Distinction in AEA is accepted instead of grade 2 in a STEP paper.
-We do not mind in which of the three STEP papers you achieve the grade 1 or 2.
-Distinction in AEA is accepted instead of grade 2 in a STEP paper.
+They do not mind in which of the three STEP papers you achieve the grade 1 or 2.

-We believe that prospective students can best prepare to study Mathematics at university by taking STEP or AEA papers in addition to their other school-leaving examinations.
+Warwick maintain that prospective students can best prepare to study Mathematics at university by taking STEP or AEA papers in addition to their other school-leaving examinations.
 The questions on these papers are closer to the style of mathematical thinking you will meet at university, and will help you develop mathematically.
-We therefore recommend, but do not insist, that applicants should take AEA, or at least one STEP paper.
+They therefore recommend, but do not insist, that applicants should take AEA, or at least one STEP paper.

 Entry requirements are: